yguitton/training-material/topics/sequence-analysis/tutorials/tapscan-streptophyte-algae/tutorial.md

 # Identification of TAPs

 In order to detect TAPs from the given proteome(s), each sequence out of a species protein set is first scanned for protein domains (stored as profile Hidden Markov Models) using hmmsearch.
-The domains list consists of 154 profile HMMs and functions as the domain reference during the hmmsearch command.
+The domains list consists of 154 profile HMMs and functions as the domain reference during the hmmsearch in background.

-Afterwards, by running [TAPScan Classify](https://github.com/Rensing-Lab/TAPscan-classify), specialized rules are applied to finally assign the protein sequences to TAP families based on the detected domains in the previous step.
-With the latest TAPscan v4 ({% cite Petroll2024 %}), a protein set can be scanned for 137 different TAP families with high accuracy through applying GA-thresholds and coverage values.
+Afterwards, [TAPScan Classify](https://github.com/Rensing-Lab/TAPscan-classify) applies specialized rules to assign the protein sequences, scanned for 137 different TAP families, ensuring accurate family assignment using GA-thresholds and coverage values.

 ## TAPScan Classify